 We’ve got a product count and revenue sum for each order, but we might want to see those values across the entire report as well.
 Holding control, I can click and drag to copy both my aggcount and aggsum formulas down to my report footer.
 Formulas know what section they’re being called from.
 This means the aggcount/sum in our group footer will get order totals, while the aggcount/sum in the report footer will get report wide totals, despite the two sets of formulas being identical.
 This highlights the importance of sections we mentioned earlier in this series.
 As we now have the calculations we need, we can also use formulas to join and format both date and text fields.

 We can add each customer’s name and title so we know who each order is going to.
 I’ll highlight this cell and open my formula editor, and add the contact name field.
-Next I’d like to concatenate the contact name with contact title, and include a comma in between.
+Next I’d like to concatenate, or join together, the contact name with contact title, and include a comma in between.
 The & acts as a concatenate operator and will combine whatever is directly to the left with whatever is directly to the right, so I’ll add an &, and then a comma in quotes as its static text.
 I can then add another &, and now I’ll add my contact title field.
 This formula will now display the contact name, a comma, and then the contact title.

 Looking at the output, we can see the order month displayed in the top right of each order.
 For each product in an order, we can see whether or not that product has been discontinued, and the final revenue after subtracting the discount.
 We can see the number of products and total revenue per order, the customer contact and title, and the overall total products and revenue at the bottom of our report.